dtibarra/chatter/README.md

   * Conversation LRU cache is set to 100.
 If it has too many top level messages, some old conversation contexts will get evicted.
   * On that note, if you restart Chatter, it'll forget all conversations, so it won't understand the conversation in existing threads.
   * Chatter will only take the last 4 messages into account, so lengthy conversations will eventually drift off topic.
-  * Prompt config is needlessly bulky, probably could do with removing all of these example conversations in a future release.
-  * There is currently a bug with threads.
-If I @ chatter, and chatter replies, and then I reply to chatter in a thread, the context of the conversation is localized to only messages in the thread, which doesn't pull in the very first @ message.
-In my opinion, it should pull in the originating message as well.

 ## Getting Started